Transportation Safety Consultants in Dallas, TX

 According to the North American Standard Out-of-Service Criteria, property-carrying drivers who do not have an ELD by the deadline will be considered without a record of duty status in their possession.
 Those violators will be declared out of service for 10 hours.

-FMCSA implemented the ELD rule to make it easier and faster to accurately track, manage, and share record of duty status information, and to help improve road safety and reduce the number of crashes.
+FMCSA implemented the ELD rule to make it easier and faster to accurately track, manage, and share a record of duty status information, and to help improve road safety and reduce the number of crashes.
 An ELD automatically records a driver’s driving time and other hours-of-service data.
 Hours-of-service rules and regulations were developed to minimize driver fatigue and improve safety.